 - 7. Improve access to and use of clinical care and supportive services by sufficiently scaling coverage and widening the scope of community-based navigation and case management programs. - 7.3 Allocate funding for case management in high-burden counties and/or high-impact settings to support people diagnosed with HCV who are also experiencing mental health issues, challenges with substance use, and/or histories of trauma and incarceration.
 Progress In 2020: DOH provided funding through the CDC Overdose Data to Action grant to support care coordination/patient navigation at three syringe service programs.
-While the focus of this coordination/navigation is not exclusively related to HCV, HCV services are a need identified by syringe service program participants and we anticipate that in 2021 these care coordinators will be able to connect participants to HCV testing and linkage to care services. - 7.4 Provide community-based medical case managers in high-impact settings.
+While the focus of this coordination/navigation is not exclusively related to HCV, HCV services are a need identified by syringe service program participants and we anticipate that in 2021 these care coordinators will be able to connect participants to HCV testing and linkage to care services.
+Additionally, DOH provides CDC HIV Prevention funds to a syringe service program to provide care coordination specific to connecting participants to care for hepatitis C treatment.
+In 2020, this position helped 3 individuals achieve sustained virological response - successfully curing themselves of hepatitis c.
+These individuals who successfully achieved cure, were also supported in other domains in their life - including, access to substance use disorder, family reunification, and securing housing.
+These care coordination efforts do not solely look at treating hepatitis c, they also provide holistic access to community supports that better their social determinants of health. - 7.4 Provide community-based medical case managers in high-impact settings.

-Progress In 2020: DOH funded the Hepatitis Education Project, a Seattle-based nonprofit organization, to provide linkage to medical care and supportive services for people living with HCV through medical case management services.
+Progress In 2021: DOH funded the Hepatitis Education Project, a Seattle-based nonprofit organization, to provide linkage to medical care and supportive services for people living with HCV through medical case management services.
 The organization provides on-site medical case management services for people living with HCV in high-impact settings.
 Metrics tracked include case management encounters, individuals diagnosed with HCV linked to care, and referral to supportive services.
-In 2020, Hepatitis Education Project moved most of their services outside as a COVID safety precaution and case management services were limited. - 8.
-Increase HCV awareness, resources, and education, and reduce stigma.
+In 2020, Hepatitis Education Project moved most of their services outside as a COVID safety precaution and case management services were limited.